Kinetica-jl/Kinetica.jl/docs/src/tutorials/kinetic-calculators.md

 * [`NWChemDFTBuilder`](@ref) implements DFT calculations through the [NWChem](https://nwchemgit.github.io/index.html) code, with any of its supported XC functionals and basis sets.
 It allows for passing a subset of input parameters to the ASE `Calculator`.
 * [`FHIAimsBuilder`](@ref) implements DFT calculations through the [FHI-aims](https://fhi-aims.org/) code, with any of its supported XC functionals and basis set options.
 It allows for passing a subset of input parameters to the ASE `Calculator`.

 Other builders can be added with minimal effort, including those for packages which extend ASE.
-An example of this is shown in the page for [ASE Calculator Builders](@ref).
+An example of this is shown in the page for [Creating ASE Calculator Builders](@ref).

 Of course, running CI-NEB calculations under DFT is a resource-intensive and costly task, especially over potentially thousands of reactions in a CRN.
 The [`ASENEBCalculator`](@ref) therefore implements a few precautions and quality of life features: